 The U.S. Department of Labor, Internal Revenue Service and 37 states have created a “hit list” of industries that may be cheating workers from overtime and pay for time worked (“wage theft”).
-High on the list are cable companies and their so-called independent contractors.
+High on the list are cable and satellite companies that hire cable installers and claim they are so-called independent contractors.

 Many cable and utility companies hire independent contractors to perform installation and customer service work.
 Cable companies like these arrangements because it allows them to avoid paying overtime.
-Simply because someone tells you that you are an independent contractor doesn’t mean the employer is right.
+Simply because someone tells you that you are an independent contractor doesn’t mean they arr right, however.

 Federal Fair Labor Standards Act